atomwalk12/QuestLlama/README.md

-# QuestLlama: An Exploration of Embodied Agents and AI in Minecraft.
+# QuestLlama: Embodied Agents in Minecraft using open-source LLMs

 Check the original readme at: https://github.com/MineDojo/Voyager